 - Does Not Like Men: Kept isolated from men according to family tradition, she inherited her mother's super-strength, which is her way of getting rid of all those scary men (unfortunately for her, the first man she ever met was Ataru).
 Of course that's the lesser evil, as her brother Tobimaro can testify, as being classified as a "big brother" ("a special kind of man who's just like you") combined with the fact that Asuka developed a crush on him means rib-crushing, literally-back-breaking hugs.

-- Exotic Eye Designs: Her eyes have star-shaped pupils like her brother.
+- Exotic Eye Designs: Her eyes have star-shaped pupils like her brother and mother.

 - Extraordinarily Empowered Girl